erikandersson96/portfolio-project-two/README.md

 ### General Testing

 * The interface of the game has been tested across all screen sizes for a responsive experience.
-The size of the `logo, description box, choose difficulty and the circles` will all change size at a break-point of 350px.
+The size of the `logo, description box, choose difficulty and the circles` will all change size at a break-point of 350 pixels.
 I tested this in the `Chrome dev tool, so I have not tested it on actual devices`.

 * I used validators to ensure that my code was correct and up to standard.
 I did this with the use of `W3C validator` for HTML, `Jigsaw Validator` for CSS and
 `JS Hint` for JavaScript.

-* I made sure that the website looks good down to a screen size of 278px wide.
+* I made sure that the website looks good down to a screen size of 271 pixels wide.

 * All links to external websites open in a new browser.